Oorahdev/play-scala-seed.g8/README.md

   - Prometheus metrics

 ### Use
- - This will compile the binaries,generate beautiful swagger documentation, create docker image and container and push to Aws Ecr
+ - This will compile the binaries , generate beautiful swagger documentation, create docker image and container and push to Aws Ecr

 ```bash
 sbt clean compile swagger docker:publishLocal ecr:push
 ```

+Thought of something you would like to add ?
+Create a Pull request